ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Trace flag 3023 is used to enable the CHECKSUM option, by default, for all backups taken on an instance.
 With this option enabled, page checksums are validated during a backup, and a checksum for the entire backup is generated.
-Starting in SQL Server 2014, this option can be set instance-wide through sp_configure (‘backup checksum default’).
+Starting in SQL Server 2014, this option can be set instance-wide through `sp_configure ('backup checksum default')`.

-The last trace flag, 3226, prevents the writing of successful backup messages to the SQL Server ERRORLOG.
+Trace flag 3226 prevents the writing of successful backup messages to the SQL Server ERRORLOG.
 Information about successful backups is still written to msdb and can be queried using T-SQL.
 For servers with multiple databases and regular transaction log backups, enabling this option means the ERRORLOG is no longer bloated with BACKUP DATABASE and Database backed up messages.
 As a DBA, this is a good thing because when I look in my ERRORLOG, I really only want to see errors, I don’t want to scroll through hundreds or thousands of entries about successful backups.

 ## Trace Flags List
 <a id="trace-flags-list"></a>
-Summary: **510 trace flags**
+Summary: **511 trace flags**

 **Trace Flag: -1**<br />